Mohammed-Baig/Hair-Overlay/README.md

 load_no_resize() function can also be called.
 In the event that the image is perfectly overlayed in its default position, calling the aformentioned function with a 1 for
 X location and 1 for Y location will keep it in its default location.

+EDIT:
-GUI and mix and match coming soon...
+Finished mix and matching, added randomizing feature, GUI update coming later